-Strategic Aim Key Strategic Areas Key Performance Indicators Progress 3.
-Personal Development To ensure that our children are equipped with 3.1 Embed Skills Builder across the Trust, focusing on a planned approach to developing key life skills Above national average or improving attendance Attendance always well above national for Lutley and Lapal Attendance at Hurst Hill, Woodside and Priory all improving Attendance through lockdown was above national in all schools the necessary skills to maximise their life choices and be successful 3.2 Implement Voice 21 across the Trust in order to underpin Skills Builder and to develop oracy skills 2.
-Low or improving persistent absence Persistent absence always below national for Lutley and Lapal Persistent absence at Hurst Hill, Woodside and Priory all improving 3.3 Behaviour policies are robust and focus on positive and restorative practice so that our children feel safe, secure and ready to learn Low fixed term exclusions and permanent exclusions Fixed term exclusions and permanent exclusions always below national for Lutley and Lapal Fixed term exclusions and permanent exclusions at Hurst Hill, Woodside and Priory all declining 3.4 Children have access to quality nurture provision when necessary, in order to support them to be good citizens and successful learners Improved communication and language outcomes at end of EYFS Difficult to assess due to COVID 3.5 Children have opportunities to share their good practice with each other across the Trust Ofsted judges personal development to be at least good in the next inspection Ofsted February 2019: Lutley judged good for personal development Ofsted January 2020: Lapal judged good and improving for personal development Ofsted January 2020: Woodside judged good for personal development Ofsted pending for Priory and Hurst Hill.
-Selfevaluation of good for Hurst Hill and Priory personal development 3.6 Targeted support in place for parents, 6.
-Ofsted judges behaviour and attitudes to Ofsted February 2019: Lutley judged good for enabling them to have the necessary knowledge and skills to help their children to be successful learners be at least good in the next inspection behaviour and attitudes Ofsted January 2020: Lapal judged good and improving for behaviour and attitudes Ofsted January 2020: Woodside judged good for behaviour and attitudes Ofsted pending for Priory and Hurst Hill.
-Selfevaluation of good for Hurst Hill and Priory behaviour and attitudes
+2. Implement Voice 21 across the Trust in order to underpin Skills Builder and to develop oracy skills Low or improving persistent absence Persistent absence always below national for Lutley and Lapal Persistent absence at Hurst Hill and Priory reducing Woodside: DSI supported school to look at internal monitoring and impact of actions to improve 3.
+Behaviour policies are robust and focus on positive and restorative practice so that our children feel safe, secure and ready to learn exclusions and permanent exclusions Fixed term exclusions and permanent exclusions always below national for Lutley.
+Lanal and Woodside Fixed term exclusions and permanent exclusions at Hurst Hill and Priory all declining The Hub provision at Priory judged to be good and effective by Ofsted May 2022.
+Dudley LA keen to engage with the trust regarding making use of The Hub as part of their alternative.
+4. Children have access to quality nurture provision when necessary, in order to support them to be good citizens and successful learners Improved communication and language outcomes at end of EYFS their alternative, preventative provision for all Dudley schools Difficult to evaluate 2020/2021 due to COVID and no statutory testing/data returns Spring 2 data has been analysed to evaluate progress in reading, writing and maths since September baselines.
+Data meetings between CEO/DSI and HTS May 2022 to discuss outcomes and decide on next actions.
+5. share their good 5.
+Ofsted judges personal development to be at least good in the next inspection Personal Development judgements in last inspections is good for all schools: Ofsted February 2019: Lutley judged good for personal development Ofsted January 2020: Lapal judged good and improving for personal development Ofsted January 2020: Woodside judged good for personal development Ofsted February 2022: Hurst Hill judged good for personal development

+Ofsted May 2022: Priory judged good for personal development 6. parents, enabling Rehaviour and attitudes judgements in last inspections is good for all schools: Ofsted February 2019: Lutley judged good for behaviour and attitudes Ofsted January 2020: Lanal judged good and improving for behaviour and attitudes Ofsted January 2020: Woodside judged good for behaviour, and attitudes Ofsted January 2022: Hurst Hill judged good for behaviour, and attitudes Ofsted May 2022: Priory judged good for behaviour, and attitudes Ofsted May 2022: Priory judged good for behaviour, and attitudes The Hub provision at Priory judged to be good and effective by Ofsted May 2022.
+Dudley LA keen to engage with the trust regarding making use of The Hub as part of their alternative, preventative provision for all Dudley schools Year 2 of plan: need to look at further support for parents and use of The Hub across the trust